 The OECD is committed to act as a global and flexible network based on high standards, with the goal of developing effective and innovative policy choices for governments around the world.
 Partner countries' involvement in OECD work is mutually beneficial and essential for keeping the OECD inclusive and relevant, and may in some cases lead to OECD membership.

 In 2007 the OECD Council at Ministerial level opened membership discussions with five candidate countries, as a result of which Chile, Estonia, Israel and Slovenia became Members in 2010, while discussions with the Russian Federation are currently postponed.
 In May 2013, the Council decided to launch a new wave of accession discussions with Colombia and Latvia; in April 2015, it invited Costa Rica and Lithuania to open formal OECD accession talks.
-Latvia became an OECD Member on 1 July 2016 and Lituania joined the OECD on 5 July 2018.
+Latvia became an OECD Member on 1 July 2016, Lituania joined the OECD on 5 July 2018, and Colombia joined the OECD on 28 April 2020.

 At the Ministerial Council Meeting (MCM) 2016, Ministers called “for a strategic reflection by Members on the future size and membership of the Organisation and for a report to the 2017 MCM”.
 To fulfil this mandate, the OECD Council created in September 2016 the Working Group on the Future Size and Membership (WGM) of the Organisation.
 The WGM developed an evidence-based Framework for the Consideration of Prospective Members aimed at providing OECD Members with consistent information on which to base their decision, inter alia, on whether or not to open accession discussions with a country interested in OECD membership (“prospective Member”).
 This Framework, adopted by the OECD Council on 2 June 2017 and presented to the MCM 2017, will also help prospective Members to assess their position before signalling their interest in becoming a Member of the OECD.